NoctiliaGrah/snake-game/README.md

 TODO:
 - Game restart
-- Player fail/death state
-- Player win state (i.e. all attempts for a new apple position have failed)
 - Round the cell size to a multiple of 8 (temporary)
 - Refactor everything
 - Implement a proper tick system so the movement speed isn't tied to the frame rate.